vuejs/composition-api-rfc/index.md

 1. The code of complex components become harder to reason about as features grow over time.
 This happens particularly when developers are reading code they did not write themselves.
 The root cause is that Vue's existing API forces code organization by options, but in some cases it makes more sense to organize code by logical concerns.

 2. Lack of a clean and cost-free mechanism for extracting and reusing logic between multiple components.
-We discuss some of the existing patterns and their drawbacks in [Prior Art in Logic Reuse](#prior-art-in-logic-reuse), but the high-level idea is that they either make code harder to maintain over time or introduce unnecessary performance cost.
+(More details in [Logic Extraction and Reuse](#logic-extraction-and-reuse))

 The APIs proposed in this RFC provide the users with more flexibility when organizing component code.
 Instead of being forced to always organize code by options, code can now be organized as functions each dealing with a specific feature.
 The APIs also make it more straightforward to extract and reuse logic between components, or even outside components.
 We will show how these goals are achieved in the [Detailed Design](#detailed-design) section.